Commissioning Manager Jobs in USA with Visa Sponsorship

 Which visa types do employers most commonly sponsor for Commissioning Managers?

-H-1B is the most common path for employer-sponsored commissioning roles, followed by TN for Canadian and Mexican nationals with engineering credentials.
+H-1B visa is the most common path for employer-sponsored commissioning roles, followed by TN visa for Canadian and Mexican nationals with engineering credentials.
 EB-3 is the typical immigrant visa route for long-term hires.
 Employers in energy and pharma occasionally sponsor L-1A for internal transfers, particularly when promoting a commissioning professional from an overseas office into a U.S. managerial position.

 Do I need a four-year degree to get sponsored as a Commissioning Manager?